 Buckinghamshire is where Lancelot ‘Capability’ Brown (1716–1783) established himself as a young man, both in his personal life and his professional reputation.
 The county has perhaps the largest number of landscapes worked on by Brown including some of the very first he was involved with, and some rank amongst the finest.

 Early on, in 1739, Brown worked for Sir Richard Grenville at Wotton House (now raised to Grade I, Summer 2016) west of Aylesbury, and then moved to its larger sister establishment at Stowe (Grade I) in 1741, under Lord Cobham, where he stayed for 10 years and benefitted from the connections that Lord Cobham could offer him.
 While at Stowe he married Bridget Wayet of Lincolnshire on 22 November 1744 (we celebrated their anniversary at Stowe Church in 2016 too).
-Their first four children were born there, and they lived in one of the Boycott Pavilions on the Oxford Drive.
+The couple’s first four children were born there, and they lived in one of the Boycott Pavilions on the Oxford Drive.

 Brown returned to the county throughout his career leaving a legacy of fine landscapes, many of which remain, some in really good condition, others less so.
 Brown is best remembered for changing landscapes on an immense scale, constructing not only gardens and parkland, but planting woods and building farms linked by carriage drives, or ‘ridings’, many miles from the main house.